SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/reconciliation.md

 3. The cash register calls executeReport using ersReference from step 1 to fetch reconciliation report representing transaction summary since the previous reconciliation until the end of transaction list for this period.
-4. In case the reconciliation report is not ready , SEQR will return with result code 2 (REPORT_NOT_READY).
+4. In case the reconciliation report is not ready, SEQR will return with result code 2 (REPORT_NOT_READY).
 The cashier should wait for couple seconds (around 3 seconds) more and repeat step 3 again.